statebacked/docs/blog/2023-09-18-your-backend-should-probably-be-a-state-machine/index.md

 I was lucky enough to be a part of Uber Eats' journey from an endpoint-oriented to a workflow-oriented architecture.
 The complex dependencies between endpoints made working on them incredibly difficult and error-prone.
 With the migration to a workflow abstraction, we gained immense confidence in our system by finally having a cohesive view of the user-relevant flows that we were building.

-This was super exciting but I saw huge potential for state machines to expand upon that value.
+This was super exciting but, as I'm sure you can tell by now, I saw huge potential for state machines to expand upon that value.
 So I started State Backed.
 We recently released [our state machine cloud](https://www.statebacked.dev) to make it incredibly easy to deploy any state machine as a reliable workflow or a real-time, reactive backend.
-We'd be proud to help you adopt state machines for your own backend or we're happy to share notes and help however we can if you choose to build a backend state machine solution yourself.
+We'd be proud to help you adopt state machines for your own backend or we're happy to share notes and help however we can if you choose to build a state machine solution yourself.

 You can have a state machine deployed in the [State Backed](https://www.statebacked.dev) cloud in the next 5 minutes if you'd like to try it out.